farishsyazwan/Radian-to-Degree/README.md

 # Radian to Degree
 This Pyton script will convert Radian to degree value.

 This is my first Python script that has more than 50 lines.
 Yes, I'm a noob.
-I also don't have idea how to use GitHub
+Also I don't have idea how to use GitHub

 Run this Python script however you like.
 If you don't know how, refer to YouTube.